chrisboyle/sgtpuzzles/README.md

 * New games that don't exist upstream.
 * Changes to game rules (implemented or documented) versus upstream.
 * Timers, scoring, or high-score tables that differ from upstream.
+* Hints or other progress feedback that differs from upstream.

 Any suggestions in this category should be sent upstream to Simon, as per the [Feedback section of his page](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/#:~:text=Feedback),